 Life has cycles.
 We move into things and we move out of things.
 Some of the more challenging movements are when relationships end or when we lose someone that we love through death or another way or when something ends that is very important to us like a career.
-Other events which are much more positive can also be challenging, such as, the formation of a relationship, getting married, buying a house or having a baby.
+Other events which are much more positive can also be challenging, such as the formation of a relationship, getting married, buying a house or having a baby.
 All these types of events in life touch our inner world.
 They open a door inside us.
 Continue reading “Opening the Door to our Inner World”

 The bedroom is the place of surrender.
 It is where we surrender to sleep each night.
-Spiritual teacher, Dr. Thomas Hora, would say, “Sleep is practising to die.”
+As Dr. Hora would say, “Sleep is practising to die.”
 We release from the day, from our troubles and worries and from our excitements and projects.
 We surrender to unconsciousness, never knowing for sure if we will wake up again.
 And, of course, the bedroom is the place where we make love.

 Sex asks for a surrender to our own body, as well as a surrender to the body of our loved one.
 However, sex is not only about surrender.
 It is also about wholeness.
 Our body, healthy and alive, is only the starting point of that wholeness.
 Our auric field is the far greater part.
 It is this energy field which we are giving to our partner in the bedroom.
 No matter what we do or don’t do, say or don’t say, this energy field is speaking so loudly that it will certainly override all other conversations.
 Continue reading “Surrender and Wholeness – sexual relationships”